maxnd/mxMarkEdit/README.md

 In one or both fields `Title contains` and `Author contains`, type some text to be searched for in the Zotero database and press `Return` or click on the button `Find`.
 The results, that is, the author names and the titles, are shown in the top left grid.
 Select an item in this grid to have the full citation compiled in the citation field below the grid for the columns A1 – E1, according to the mentioned pattern: the key, the authors and the titles.
 Check the `Author initial name` checkbox to have only the author initial names and `Titles in italics` to have the titles in italics.
 Then compile manually the details of the citation for the column F1: double click or press `Return` on the various useful items in the top right grid to have them added in the citation field separated by `|` among two spaces.
 The field `pages` will be preceded by `#`, which will be automatically removed when inserting the quote in the grid.
 The text of the quote may be changed directly if necessary.
 To insert the content of this field in a new row of the grid, click on the button `Insert in grid` or use the shortcut `Meta` + `I`.
 The key will be made unique automatically.
 The G1 column will be compiled as the F1, except the pages of articles or sections of books.

-Finally, it’s possible to keep and update all the bibliography in just one `.cvs` file to avoid scattering it in many files.
+Finally, it’s possible to keep and update all the bibliography in just one `.csv` file to avoid scattering it in many files.
 Then it’s easy to update the bibliographic tables of each other file in use with the latest version of data importing that main bibliographic file with the menu item `File - Import tables...`.

 ### Inserting citations in the text